 Following in the footsteps of the Global Inorganic Discussion Weekdays (GIDW), we proposed a similar series focused on Physical, Theoretical, and Computational (PTC) Chemistry.
 The PTC seminar series aims to bring these chemistry communities together for biweekly seminars from individuals at different career levels, and from academia, government, and industry.

-The PTC seminar series is hosted biweekly starting Tuesday, September 22 at 2:00 PM ET.
+This one-hour seminar is hosted biweekly on Tuesdays at 2:00 pm ET.

 - Once you have registered for the symposium series, you will receive a unique link to access the webinar.
 Please do not distribute this link.

 - Registration will be confirmed for upcoming sessions between September 22, 2020 to January 26, 2020.
 Should the series be extended you will be notified by email.

 - Follow @CIC_PTCDivision on twitter for the most up to date information.

 Upcoming events & speakers

 - Joonho Lee